587763/Container-identification/README.md

 Two different approaches that were investigated:

 - Object detection to find the area of the container ID -> read the text from the cropped area by Tesseract OCR

-  - pros: Object detection seems to perform very well, seems like a clear path towards better container ID accuracy with more training data.
+  - Pros: Object detection seems to perform very well, seems like a clear path towards better container ID accuracy with more training data.

-  - cons: Requires a lot of training data and takes a lot of manual time to label (Potentially 11 bounding boxes of Chars per image)
+  - Cons: Requires a lot of training data and takes a lot of manual time to label (Potentially 11 bounding boxes of Chars per image)

 - Full object detection approach, find each individual char of the container IDs with object detection, then combine the detections into a full container ID String

-  - pros:
+  - Pros:
-  - cons:
+  - Cons:

 ## Demo